Skip to Content

 Step 7:

+Cover the dough and place it in the fridge for 30 minutes.
+This will help enhance the fudgy texture of the cookies.
 I did also try this recipe without refrigerating the dough and while it still worked OK, the cookies were a bit drier.

-At this point, you’ll also need to preheat your oven to 180C / 350F.
+At this point, you’ll also need to preheat your oven to 180°C / 350°F.

 Step 8:

 Remove the dough from the fridge and divide it into 8 equal pieces using a spoon or your hands.
-Roll each piece into a ball and flatten each ball into a disc that’s around 1 to 1.5-inches thick.
+Roll each piece into a ball and flatten each ball into a disc that’s around 1 to 1.5 inches thick.

 If you’re using gluten-free flour, it will be a bit stickier but should be firm enough to separate.